ToggLeTek/ozmosis-widget/.github/CONTRIBUTING.md

 ↪️ refactor: short_description /** if files/docs are refactored to be smarter TM */
 ```

+> If using Gitmoji, the commit types you will see will be restricted to the kind above.
+This does not stop you from committing anything though.
+Just use them as a guide.

 #### Issues

 #### Code Style Guide